kellannd/langsam418-vr/README.md

 The room has comfortable bean bags and chairs, arcade games, a turntable with vinyl record playing 70's music, lava lamp, plants, and everyday objects like coffee cups and laptops.
 The soft, warm lighting keeps the vibe relaxed, calm, and inviting.

 **How We Built It:**
-We grabbed assets from Meshy.AI for the fun stuff (pinball, bean bags), CGTrader for props and furniture, and AvatarSDK for custom avatars.
-This let us quickly fill the space with quality assets that all looked cohesive.
+We grabbed assets from Meshy.AI for the fun and more unique stuff (pinball, bean bags), CGTrader for props and furniture, and AvatarSDK for custom avatars.
+This let us fill the space with quality assets that all looked cohesive.

 ## Accomplishments by Level